georgiahope/cs499-group4/Deliverables/D2-DataCollection.md

   - Using reliable data resources; PyGithub, GitHub API
   - Aligning our key factors and paraments
   - Using automated and computerized programs; graph makers
+  - Matching the data we collected with what is on GitHub

 ## 5. Characteristics of your data
 ### You should have some data at this point but you can continue to collect data later.
 Present here some descriptive statistics about your data set.